 - Represents a grant of a non-equity incentive compensation award.
-As described in "Compensation Discussion and Analysis-Executive Compensation Program Structure and Process-Components of Our Executive Compensation Program-Cash Incentive Compensation", our Compensation Committee uses a formula to award cash incentive compensation in order to enhance the transparency of our process.
+As described in "Compensation Discussion and Analysis-Executive --Compensation Program Structure and Process-Components of Our Executive Compensation Program-Cash Incentive Compensation", our Compensation Committee uses a formula to award cash incentive compensation in order to enhance the transparency of our process.
 The amount of cash incentive compensation awarded to each executive is determined based on the extent to which that executive achieves certain pre-established performance targets; 67% is tied to the achievement of six financial performance targets and 33% is tied to the achievement of non-financial objectives.
-On the February 26, 2020 grant date, our Compensation Committee established a target and maximum cash incentive award for each of our named executive officers, as well as the formula for determining the actual amount of payment to each executive officer, which may range from zero to such executive's maximum amount.
+On the February 24, 2021 grant date, our Compensation Committee established a target and maximum cash incentive award for each of our named executive officers, as well as the formula for determining the actual amount of payment to each named executive officer, which may range from zero to such executive's maximum amount.
 The target for each of our named executive officers is two times their salary, and each would achieve their maximum amount listed (equal to two times their target) upon receiving the maximum score under our formula of 200%.
-In February 2021, after applying the formula to each of the executive officers, the Compensation Committee approved the payments described in the Summary Compensation Table for payment of such non-equity incentive compensation awards. - Represents a TSR performance share unit award.
-The TSR performance share units will vest at the end of a three-year vesting period based on the company's total shareholder return compared to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index, with limited exceptions.
-The number of TSR performance share units listed in the Threshold column represents the number of TSR performance share units which shall become vested based on achievement of 50% of the performance target (a Company total shareholder return at the 25th percentile relative to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index); the number of TSR performance share units listed in the Target column represents the number of performance share units which shall become vested based on achievement of 100% of the performance target (a company total shareholder return at the 55th percentile relative to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index); and the number of performance share units listed in the Maximum column represents the number of TSR performance share units which shall become vested based on achievement of 250% of the performance target (a Company total shareholder return at the 95th percentile relative to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index).
-If at least 50% of the performance target is not achieved during the performance period, all of the TSR performance share units will be forfeited.
+In February 2022, after applying the formula to each of the named executive officers, the Compensation Committee approved the payments described in the Summary Compensation Table for payment of such non-equity incentive compensation awards. - Represents a TSR performance share unit award.
+The TSR PSUs will vest at the end of a three-year vesting period based on the company's total shareholder return compared to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index, with limited exceptions.
+The number of TSR PSUs listed in the Threshold column represents the number of TSR PSUs which shall become vested based on achievement of 50% of the performance target (a Company total shareholder return at the 25th percentile relative to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index); the number of TSR PSUs listed in the Target column represents the number of PSUs which shall become vested based on achievement of 100% of the performance target (a company total shareholder return at the 55th percentile relative to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index); and the number of PSUs listed in the Maximum column represents the number of TSR PSUs which shall become vested based on achievement of 250% of the performance target (a Company total shareholder return at the 95th percentile relative to the total shareholder return of all companies in the Russell Mid-Cap Financial Services Index).
+If at least 50% of the performance target is not achieved during the performance period, all of the TSR PSUs will be forfeited.